sainadreddy/Pizza-Sales-Analysis/README.md

   Overview
 </h1>

-## **Problem Statement**
+## Problem Statement
 This dashboard helps to identify the busiest days and times for business, how many pizzas are made during peak periods, the average order value, and our best and worst-selling pizzas.

 ### Steps Followed:
-In this project, we use Microsoft SQL Server and Power BI.
+In this project, we use **Microsoft SQL Server and Power BI**.
 Let's review the steps in MS SQL Server:
 1. Import data into SQL Server Management Studio.
 The datasets are CSV files.
 Right-click on DB > Tasks > Import Flat File.
 >[!TIP]
 >Make sure to note the server name, which will be used later to connect to Power BI.